Flag Day Weekend: Flags and Founding Documents, 1776-Today Exhibit Opening

 Onsite | Daily

-The Museum will debut our True Colours Flag Project, flying handmade replicas of enormous flags flown by privateers and navy ships at sea during the Revolutionary era, on our outdoor Plaza over Flag Day Weekend.
+The Museum will debut our True Colours Flag Project, flying handmade replicas of historic flags flown by privateers and navy ships at sea during the Revolutionary era, in the Museum's atrium over Flag Day Weekend.
 Explore the work of women like Elizabeth “Betsy” Ross, Rebecca Flower Young, and other Philadelphia seamstresses who supported the Revolutionary War, and learn how 18th-century sailing vessels utilized a variety of flags to allow them to safely pass through enemy waters.

 In-Gallery Talks: Monmouth and Forster Flags